Pre-Marriage Counseling Resource

 Find a couples marriage counselor that is licensed to practice.
 Having the correct academic background and licensure can be important.
 You need someone that is properly trained in order for marriage counseling to be most effective.
 Religious groups often offer forms of counseling that can be a good fit for many couples.
 Depending on the depth of the issues you are dealing with, a therapist with expertise and credentials may be the best option.
 There are so many different acronyms (LMFT, LCSW, MHC, Psychologist).
 But the MOST important thing is just finding someone who is the right fit for you.
 Your relationship and trust with a counselor can make or break the experience and the effectiveness of your counseling.
 Don’t be afraid to switch therapists if you aren’t vibing with yours.

 Next, check with your insurance to see what behavioral health benefits your plan offers.
 From there your insurance can give you a list of in-network providers.
 Many plans now offer the option of virtual counseling, so that may be something to look into if your schedules are hard to workaround.
+Additionally, therapy can still be a doable option without insurance.

 Ask family or friends for marriage counselor recommendations.
 If that makes you uncomfortable, you can also look for ratings online.
 Google marriage counselors in your area and read reviews from other patients.
 Figuring out how to find a good marriage counselor is half the battle.
 The effort you put into finding a great therapist will have a great payoff.
 Do the work.
 And read the reviews!